 St Paul's Cathedral

 St Paul's is the seat of the Bishop of London and mother church of the Diocese of London.
-As part of an ongoing arts project, a specially commissioned video installation by Bill Viola is on display inside the cathedral.
+As part of an ongoing arts project, a two specially commissioned video installations by Bill Viola are currently on display inside the cathedral.

 For more than 1400 years, a cathedral dedicated to St Paul has stood at the highest point in the city.
 The present incarnation is the masterpiece of British architect Sir Christopher Wren, and was built between 1675 and 1710 after its predecessor was destroyed in the Great Fire of London.
 Services began here in 1697.